Thriving In College Despite Student Anxiety

 Stress and anxiety disorders are often confused, but they aren't the same.
 Stress usually comes from external pressure and other demands.
 Students might experience stress before exams or when juggling multiple assignments.
 Mental and physical symptoms of stress, like irritability, muscle tension, and rapid heartbeat, are usually temporary and only last until the situation passes.

 An anxiety disorder, on the other hand, can be seen as a persistent mental health condition.
-It typically involves excessive worries that don't go away, even without a specific trigger.
+It typically involves excessive worries that don't go away, even without a specific stressor.
 People with anxiety disorders often experience symptoms for long periods.
 In some cases, stress may lead to or worsen symptoms of anxiety disorders.

 A few types of anxiety disorders include the following: